 Vimeo attracts more than 100 million unique visitors per month.
 If you publish videos on YouTube, you could replicate the same on Vimeo and reach out to a whole new audience.

 You can republish some of your blog posts on Quora by creating your very own Quora blog.
-You can create one by visiting this page.

 In addition to this, you can also start answering relevant questions on Quora and include a link to your latest blog post that contains more information on the topic.